keu/docs/astro/cli-release-notes.md

 Release date: October 15, 2021

-- This release contains changes exclusively related to the Astronomer Cloud CLI developer experience.
+- This release contains changes exclusively related to the Astro CLI developer experience.

 ## v1.0.0 (`astro`)

 Release date: September 28, 2021

-- Improvement: `astro dev init` now always pulls the latest version of Astronomer Runtime for new projects.
+- Improvement: `astro dev init` now always pulls the latest version of Astro Runtime for new projects.
 This means that you no longer have to upgrade the CLI in order to take advantage of a new Runtime release.
 Note that you still need to manually [upgrade Runtime](upgrade-runtime.md) for existing projects.
 - Improvement: Updated error messages throughout the CLI to be more clear and useful

 ## v0.2.9-beta (`astro`)

 Release date: September 20, 2021

-- Improvement: Bumped the default Astronomer Runtime version for new projects to [`3.0.2`](runtime-release-notes.md#astronomer-runtime-302)
+- Improvement: Bumped the default Astro Runtime version for new projects to [`3.0.2`](runtime-release-notes.md#astro-runtime-302)
 - Improvement: You can now use `astro dev run` to run Airflow CLI commands
 - Improvement: You can now use `astro dev logs` to show logs for the Airflow Scheduler and Webserver when developing locally